 |Bitvise SSH Client||Yes||No||No||No||No|

-The best PuTTY alternatives for SSH clients
+The Best PuTTY Alternatives for SSH clients

 KiTTY is a fork of PuTTY.
 That means that the source code of PuTTY was copied and altered some time ago to develop this separate utility.
 Since that copy was taken, the original program has been revised and updated.
 KiTTY also gets updated periodically, so this tool has gradually diverged from the functionality of the original PuTTY.
 KiTTY is only available for Windows and it is free to use.
-Although the interface only runs on Windows, you can log into remote computers that run Windows, Linux, Unix, and Mac OS.
+Although the interface only runs on Windows, you can log into remote devices that run Windows, Linux, Unix, and Mac OS.

 You can create scripts to log in automatically and run commands on the remote computer’s command line.
 The interface is able to represent multiple simultaneous sessions.